 She has published extensively in HCI, CSCW (Computer-Supported Cooperative Work) and Interaction Design, as well as having organised a number of international research events.

 She is a member of the National Consultation Panel on Cultural Heritage and Global Change (The Heritage Council of Ireland).
-She has been an invited speaker in Ireland, Sweden, Norway, Denmark, UK, USA, Cyprus and Italy.
+She has been an invited speaker in ten countries and has acted as expert evaluators for several national research funding bodies in Europe.

-Service: Associate Editor and Book Review Editor, the CSCW Journal; Scientific Co-chair COOP 2014; Papers co-chair CSCW 2015; Proceedings chair ECSCW 2009-2013; PC member: ACM CHI, DIS-Designing Interactive System, ACM GROUP, ACM TEI, ACM CSCW, ECSCW, COOP.
+Service: General Chair, ECSCW 2017; Associate Editor and Book Review Editor, the CSCW Journal; Subcommittee Chair, CHI 2018; Scientific Co-chair COOP 2014; Papers co-chair CSCW 2015; Proceedings chair ECSCW 2009-2013; PC member: ACM CHI, DIS-Designing Interactive System, ACM GROUP, ACM TEI, ACM CSCW, ECSCW, COOP.

-She is a professional member of ACM SIGCHI.
+She is a senior member of ACM SIGCHI.